abhishek-maurya576/linkzy/docs/USER_GUIDE.md

    - Tap your profile picture to change it
    - Edit your username
 4. Tap "Save" to update your profile

+### Changing Your Profile Picture

+1. Go to the "Profile" tab
+2. Tap on your profile picture or the camera icon
+3. Choose from the following options:
+   - **Choose from Gallery**: Upload a picture from your device
+   - **Select Avatar**: Choose from predefined avatar images
+4. If selecting an avatar:
+   - Browse the grid of available avatars
+   - Tap on your preferred avatar to select it
+5. Your profile will be updated with the new picture immediately

 ## Settings and Preferences